wario-land/HackVault/tutorials/patch-feature.md

 ![NoCash2](tutorials/images/patch-tutorial/NoCash2.png)

 All the info we need is right here.
 The line marked in red is the one whose execution modified the memory address 030018B0.
-It is storing a 16-bit value ("strh" stores 16 bits, as opposed to "strb" for 8 bits or "str" for 32 bits) which is contained in r0 (which we can see the lower 16 bits are 00B0) in to the address pointed to by r3 (03001898) indexed by 0x18 (030018B0).
+It is storing a 16-bit value ("strh" stores 16 bits, as opposed to "strb" for 8 bits or "str" for 32 bits) which is contained in r0 (which we can see the lower 16 bits are 00B0) into the address pointed to by r3 (03001898), indexed by 0x18 (03001898 + 0x18 = 030018B0).

 The source of this 00B0 value is from the instruction above, "mov r0, #0xB0".
 This instruction places (or "moves", hence "mov") the 8-bit value 0xB0 into r0 for the strh which comes next.
 So, if we modify the 0xB0 to instead be 0xFF, then Wario's initial jump velocity should be greater.